aeternity/protocol/node/api/channels_api_usage.md

 considers to be a block hash that is safe enough to base an off-chain update upon.
 The other party might decide if the block hash is too old or too new depending on their local view of the chain.
-If the specified pinned environment does not meet the expectations, the whole update is reject as an invalid one.
+If the specified pinned environment does not meet the expectations, the whole update is rejected as invalid.

 An update might not be pinned to any environment.
 In that case a placeholder value for the blockhash is provided:
 `"kh_11111111111111111111111111111111273Yts"` or
 `"mh_11111111111111111111111111111111273Yts"`.
-In this case both participants use the whatever they see to be the latest top block.
+In this case both participants use whatever they see to be the latest top block.

 The `block_hash` is an optional argument to all mutual transactions.
 If it is not explicitly provided by the requester, a suitable value is picked for the